Gainesville Domestic Violence Attorneys

 Stop False Accusations In Their Tracks

-Even if you have never hurt anyone in your life, you may find yourself facing false allegations of abuse.
-Some vindictive parents or spouses falsely claim abuse to gain custody of the children or to gain the upper hand in a divorce.
+Even if you have never hurt anyone in your life, you may find yourself facing allegations of abuse.
+Some vindictive co-parents or spouses claim abuse to gain custody of the children or to gain the upper hand in a divorce.
 We will stand up for you, fighting tenaciously to disprove the accusations and protect your reputation.

 Whatever Your Case, Seek Help

 It is never easy to come forward with allegations of abuse.
 It is also not easy to speak out against false allegations of abuse.
-But with Coleman, Chambers & Rogers, LLP, on your side, you have strong allies in the fight.
-Reach out to us in Gainesville by calling 678-601-2495 or by using our online contact form.
+Our lead lawyer in these cases, Susan D. Brown, comes to your case with over 35 years of family law experience and the ability to help you in the way you need it.
+Bob Coleman brings another 35-plus years of experience.
+Reach out to us in Gainesville by calling 678-601-2495 or by emailing us.
 Learn how we can protect your family and your rights.